TinyTapeout/tinytapeout_www/content/get_started/analog.en.md

 When your design is complete, you can [submit it](/submission/) for inclusion in the next Tiny Tapeout run.

+## Further Support

+If you have questions about how Tiny Tapeout works, how to use Wokwi, or need more information on the build and submission process, check out our [frequently asked questions](/faq/).
+If you're still stuck, [join our Discord](https://discord.gg/rPK2nSjxy8).

 # Sign up

 To keep up with the latest Tiny Tapeout news, including when new runs open for submissions, sign up to our mailing list below.